Lead screws and ball screws both translate rotational motion into linear motion, usually accompanied by linear guides that run alongside them.

 As specialists in linear motion systems we offer you a choice of materials and sizes.
 So whether you need lightweight aluminium rails for use in aviation applications or stainless steel components for when exposure to water or corrosive chemicals is a factor, our knowledgable technical engineers are always on hand to provide assistance.
+If you require technical help or advice, please contact us.

 Make sure you request a free Linear Motion Handbook here and utilise our free CAD to help you save time planning your projects.